werpu/jsfs_js_ts/README.md

 - Added tests for ExtDomQuery (nonce DOM fallback, runHeadInserts text-node path) and ExtConfig (append, appendIf, deepCopy)
 - Added tests for HiddenInputBuilder, Lang, and async queue

+## 4.1.0-beta.13

+- Added AI disclaimers to fulfill the ASF criteria for code being integrated into the Apache MyFaces codebase

 Note as of Version 4.0 the code has been improved with the help of generative AI Tooling, as per https://www.apache.org/legal/generative-tooling.html disclosures now are added!